Self-compassion is becoming a key aspect of mindfulness in the West. It is also, in my opinion, one of the greatest gifts you could give yourself.

 If you criticise yourself with an internal tone of voice that is hard and harsh try to pause and to restate the point in a softer tone of voice.

-Making that pause and softening the tone necessarily changes how you address yourself.
+Making that pause and softening the tone necessarily changes how you address you

 So instead of calling yourself a damn fool and a useless human being (which is the mild version) because you forgot to buy fresh bread on the way home, you can soften that down into something like, “I need to find a way to remember to buy these things in the future.”